skooter500/GP-2024/README.md

 Semester 1

-Monday's
+Monday:

 12:00-13:00 - Studio Classroom

-13:00-14:00 - Time for lunch and engagement with campus activities 14:00-17:00 - Studio Classroom
+13:00-14:00 - Time for lunch and engagement with campus activities

+14:00-17:00 - Studio Classroom

 Semester 2

-Thursday's
+Thursday:

 12:00-13:00 - Studio Classroom

-13:00-14:00 - Time for lunch and engagement with campus activities 14:00-17:00 - Studio Classroom
+13:00-14:00 - Time for lunch and engagement with campus activities

+14:00-17:00 - Studio Classroom

 *Studio Classroom* Means we work together in a lab class on various topics and projects, building competency through experience, in various areas of software and games development.
+We will take plenty of breaks for students to get up and walk around in the afternoon.

-At the end of the module, each student will have the ability to develop a digital game from scratch themselves and manage their work on a github repository.
+At the end of the module, each student will have the ability to develop a complete digital game from scratch themselves and manage their work on a github repository.

 # Assessment